Portuguese Synagogue (Amsterdam): Recent history

+On November 30, 2021 the board of the Esnoga, sent a letter to its members.
+In the letter, they stated that both Serfaty and Toledano do not agree to retract their words.
+However, the board did not fire them.
+On December 2 the board of the Esnoga sent a second letter to its members, with attached a letter to Melamed with an invitation to Melamed do research and film in the Esnoga complex.

+Architecture

 On December 12, 1670, the Sephardic Jewish community of Amsterdam acquired the site to build a synagogue and construction work began on April 17, 1671, under the architect Elias Bouman.
-On August 2, 1675, the Esnoga was finished.
+On August 2, 1675, the Esnoga was completed and opened with great ceremony.
 The design is based on the plans for King Solomon's temple.

 The inscription above the entrance is from Psalm 5:8: "In the abundance of Thy loving kindness will I come into Thy house".
 The sign also contains "1672", the year the building was intended to be completed, and "Aboab", the name of the chief rabbi who initiated the construction project.